Newman-Janis Algorithm from Taub-NUT Instantons

 {\fontsize{8}{8.5}\selectfont}

-\paragraph{Introduction} The Newman-Janis algorithm (NJA) \cite{Newman:1965tw-janis} remains a fascinating enigma in theoretical physics.
-Observed sixty years ago, the algorithm ``derives'' the rotating black hole solution of Kerr \cite{Kerr:1963ud} by applying a ``complex coordinate transformation'' to the static black hole solution of Schwarzschild.
-This process, however, involves a series of mysterious steps: some elements in the metric have to be promoted to particular combinations of certain complex variables without a good justification, which are then complex-transformed through an ad-hoc prescription.
-Crucially, these manipulations have not been grounded in any established principle, so the algorithm still stands today as a merely formal trick without a geometrical or physical foundation.
+\paragraph{Introduction} The Newman-Janis algorithm (NJA) \cite{Newman:1965tw-janis} is a mystery in the history of relativity.
+Discovered about sixty years ago, the NJA aims to derive the rotating black hole solution of Kerr \cite{Kerr:1963ud} by applying a ``complex coordinate transformation'' to the static black hole solution of Schwarzschild.
+Apparently, this procedure is a sequence of ad hoc manipulations.
+Each element in the Schwarzschild metric must be promoted to specific combinations of complex variables, which are then transformed by a rule of unknown physical origin.
+Hence the NJA has stood merely as a formal mathematical trick.